Logo: Michelle Karshan and staff and participants of Alternative Chance/Chans Altenativ in Haiti

 Image: Alternative Chance logo

-Alternative Chance / Chans Altenativ contributed a section (C. Escalating Pretrial Detention and Poor Prison Conditions) to a report to the United Nations for their upcoming Universal Periodic Review of human rights issues in Haiti.
-Despite the report having strict limits on its number of words, I was able to highlight some of the key detention issues in Haiti as well the withholding of medications from criminal deportees when they were detained in quarantine upon arrival.
-I also advocated for the rights of criminal deportees to have access to their own medical files that are transferred by ICE for their use.
-I made some recommendations for improvement in the section at the end.
-In my footnotes #191 through #215, I elaborate on some of the issues.
+Alternative Chance contributed section C on Escalating Pretrial Detention and Poor Prison Conditions to a report to the United Nations for their upcoming Universal Periodic Review of human rights issues in Haiti.
+Despite the report having strict limits on its number of words, we were able to highlight some of the key detention issues in Haiti as well the withholding of medications from criminal deportees when they were detained in quarantine upon arrival.
+We also advocated for the rights of criminal deportees to have access to their own medical files that are transferred by ICE for their use.
+We made some recommendations for improvement in the section at the end.
+In the footnotes #191 through #215, we elaborated on some of the issues.

 Michelle Karshan, the Executive Director of Alternative Chance/Chans Altenativ, sits on the Advisory Board of the Boston College Law School Post-Deportation Human Rights Project (PDHRP).
 Karshan has been advocating for post-deportation relief for 19 years.
 PDHRP is the pioneering program challenging wrongful deportations after someone is deported asked Alternative Chance to conduct screenings for wrongful criminal deportation to Haiti.
 From February 2015 through end of July 2015, Alternative Chance conducted free screenings.
 Once the screening was complete, we forwarded it to the Boston College Law School PDHRP for review.
 Many thanks to Haiti’s Office of Citizen Protection for providing space at their office for this effort.

-Alternative Chance/Chans Altenativ, a co-collaborator on recent report, AFTERSHOCKS: The Human Impact of U.S. Deportations to Post-Earthquake Haiti (Feb 2015), by University of Miami School of Law Immigration and Human Rights Clinics, and the University of Chicago Law School International Human Rights Clinic, with co-collaborators Alternative Chance, Americans for Immigrant Justice, Haitian Women of Miami (FANM) and the Institute for Justice & Democracy in Haiti (IJDH).
+Alternative Chance, a co-collaborator on the report, AFTERSHOCKS: The Human Impact of U.S. Deportations to Post-Earthquake Haiti (Feb 2015), by University of Miami School of Law Immigration and Human Rights Clinics, and the University of Chicago Law School International Human Rights Clinic, with co-collaborators Alternative Chance, Americans for Immigrant Justice, Haitian Women of Miami (FANM) and the Institute for Justice & Democracy in Haiti (IJDH).

 See press release with quote from Alternative Chances Executive Director, Michelle Karshan